esandine/APCS2FinalProject/README.md

 -Goals
 -rotating

+05/23/2016:
+-Issac Kim
+-New Features:
+-make driver for class demo
+-Bugs Added:
+-none
+-Bugs Fixed:
+-none
+-Goals:
+-Reading lines of text

 05/22/2016:
+-Issac Kim
+-New Features:
+-add rest of alphabet
+-rescale images of alphabet to single size
+-Make comparing imput char to preloaded chars work -return string of image if it is found
+-Bug Fixed:
+-none
+-Bugs Added:
+-none
+Goals:
+-Make reading more than once char work
 -Ely Sandine
 -New Features:
 -Used booleanCharacter class to make loadDirectory which converts all files in a directory to a hashtable with the booleanArray of the picture and a string with the name